Indonesia locates two Singaporeans missing after Mount Dukono eruption - Headlines news and analysis from Global Banking & Finance Review

 Both appeared to be 20 to 30 metres (65 to 100 feet) from the rim of the main crater, said disaster mitigation agency spokesperson Abdul Muhari.

-Evacuations were hampered by extreme terrain and continued eruptions.
-Authorities on Friday evacuated 17 people - seven Singaporeans and 10 Indonesians.
+Evacuations were hampered by the extreme terrain and continued eruptions.

-Investigation into Tour Company and Climbing Ban
+Investigation into Tour Company

 They have questioned six people but did not arrest them.
-Police will investigate further why the tour company still took tourists to climb Mount Dukono although climbing had been banned.
+Police will investigate further why the tour company took tourists to climb Mount Dukono although climbing had been banned.

-Climbing Restrictions and Safety Measures
+Climbing Ban and Safety Measures

 There were no reports of flight disruptions caused by the eruption.